-Water and wastewater utilities in Ohio fall under several rate setting regulatory systems.
+Water and wastewater utilities in Ohio fall under sev eral rate setting regulatory systems.

-Commission, Resultsted Utilities
+Commission-Regulated Utilities

 The Public Utilities Commission of Ohio (PUCO) regulates private water and wastewater companies.
-PUCO does not have the authority to regulate government-owned utilities."
+PUCO does not have the authority to regulate govern ment-owned utilities: ~

-PUCO gains its juriediction over private water and wastewater companies from Oils net?
-Code Ann.
-5 4905.04 and \$4905.05.
-PUCO rates must be "reasonable", and Oilso Nev.
-Code Ann.
-5490.15 provides the criteria that the commission should use when determining and fixing reasonable rates.
-Commissionregulated utilities need to file their rate changes and new rate schedules with PUCO before modifying their rates according to Ohio Rev. Code Ann.
-5 4905.32 and 5 4909.17.
-Commission-regulated utilities are also probabled, under Ohio Rev. Code Ann.
-5 4905.32, from charging rates different than those filed with PUCO.
+PUCO gains its justiclicition over private water and swatewater comparison from Ohite Pice.
+Code Ann. § 4905.04 and § 4905.05, PUCO rater must be "reasonable" and Ohite Pice: Code Ann. § 4905.15 provides the criteria that the commission should use when determining and fixing reasonable rates.
+Commissionregulated utilities need to fit their rate changes and new rate schodels with PUCO before modifying their rates according to Ohio Rev. Code Ann. § 4905.32, from charging rates different than those field with PUCO.

-Additionally, a commission-regulated utility cannot charge different rates than it charges any other person, firm, or corporation for 'doing a like and contemporaneous service under substantially the same circumstances and conditions.'
-Ohio Rev. Code Ann.
-9, 4905.331(A), and, under Ohio Rev. Code Ann.
-9, 4905.331(A), and, under Ohio Rev. Code Ann.
-9, 4905.331(A), and, under Ohio Rev. Code Ann.
-9, 6005.331(A), and of the purpose of destroying competition."-However, Ohio Rev. Code Ann.
-9, 4905.33 (Ann.
-9, 4905.33 (A), and 1, 9405.33 (P) orded an exception, allowing commission-regulated utilities to grant free or reduced services for charitable purposes."
+Additionally, a commission-regulated utility cannot charge different tests than it charges any other person, firm, or corporation for 'doing a like and contemporaneous service under substantially the same circumstances and conditions' Ohio Rev. Code Ann.
+5 94095.31(A), And under Ohio Rev. Code Ann.
+5 94095.31(A), Ann.
+5 94073.4 provides an exception, Anna 1940, and Anna 19403.4 provides an exception, allowing commission-regulated utilities to grant free or reduced services for chartable purposes.5